mmkal/trpc-cli/README.md

 ### Testing

-[`vitest`](https://npmjs.com/package/vitest) is used for testing, but the tests consists of the example fixtures from this readme, executed as CLIs via a subprocess.
+[`vitest`](https://npmjs.com/package/vitest) is used for testing.
+The tests consists of the example fixtures from this readme, executed as CLIs via a subprocess.
 Avoiding mocks this way ensures fully realistic outputs (the tradeoff being test-speed, but they're acceptably fast for now).